PhluantMobile/dojo_js/README.md

 Required Specs:

 * callback - the callback function.
-* data.campaignid - the campaign ID assigned by Shoplocal.
+* data.campaignid - the campaign ID assigned by ShopLocal.
 This is NOT the same campaign ID assigned by Phluant.
-* data.company - the company name assigned by Shoplocal.
+* data.company - the company name assigned by ShopLocal.

 Optional Specs:

 * data.subtype - For obtaining the user's location if an IP based lookup isn't desired.
 Specify as geo or postal_code if desired.
 * data.value - Set to applicable value if data.suptype is geo or postal_code.
 * data.call_type - default is store.
 While any number of different categories can potentially work, only retailertag has been fully tested with our system.
-Separate multipe call types with a comma.
+Separate multiple call types with a comma.
 This spec will override the default.
 * data.<category>ids - Used in conjunction with retailertag or any other category, and is requited if the related category is set.
-Separate multipe category id's with a comma.
+Separate multiple category id's with a comma.
 * data.storeid - Used to look up categories from a specified store.
 Please be aware that this value isn't necessary if the stores are being looked up along with a category, as the first store in the query result will override this value.
 * listingcount - Default is 50.
 * listingimagewidth - Default is 90.
 * resultset - Default is full.
 * sortby - Default is 6.
-* data.pd - Used for some ShopLocal campaigns to override any date restrictions for development puropses.
+* data.pd - Used for some ShopLocal campaigns to override any date restrictions for development purposes.
 This is a value assigned by ShopLocal.
 * data.name_flag - If set, the system will watch out for any store name containing this value and remove it from the results.

-Shoplocal by IP Example:
+ShopLocal by IP Example:

 ```
 <script>
-function shoplocalReturn(data){
+function ShopLocalReturn(data){
 	console.log(data);
 }

 //Optional values are shown as an example and can be omitted if satisfied with defaults.
-dojo.shoplocal({
+dojo.ShopLocal({
 	'callback': storeReturn,
 	'data': {
 		'campaignid': 'abc123def456',